Chia Seeds Promote Weight Loss, Lower Blood Sugar, and a Healthy Gut

 Other Important Health Benefits

-What’s more, the omega-3 fatty acids in chia seeds can protect your brain and have even been associated with a lower risk of neurodegenerative diseases and age-related cognitive decline.
+The omega-3 fatty acids in chia seeds can protect your brain and have even been associated with a lower risk of neurodegenerative diseases and age-related cognitive decline.
 Perhaps more impressive is the idea that these fats can actually help you burn fat.
 Omega-3’s have shown to improve inflammation, insulin resistance, and heart disease risk factors in subjects with metabolic syndrome, leading to a decreased risk of obesity.
-And if that weren’t enough, these fatty acids have also shown to improve eye health by reducing the risk of macular degeneration, as well as fight symptoms of depression and anxiety!
+And if that weren’t enough, these fatty acids have also shown to improve eye health by reducing the risk of macular degeneration, as well as fight symptoms of depression and anxiety.

 It may seem too good to be true that you can get both of these health-boosting nutrients from one food, but it really is that simple.
 What can we say?
 Nature has all we need to keep our bodies functioning optimally.
 If you’ve never had chia seeds before, the most common — and in my opinion, delicious — way to eat them is in chia pudding.